OUR TEAM

 Director of Global Education

 Elizabeth Colvin joined the Cleveland Council on World Affairs in June 2018.
-In her current role, Elizabeth is responsible for a cross-cultural communication training program, a globally-minded leadership development experience for young professionals, and professional development programming focused on supporting educators’ capabilities for teaching global issues.
+In her current role, Elizabeth is responsible for experiential learning for students, professional development programming focused on supporting educators' capabilities for teaching global issues, a cross-cultural communication training program, and globally-minded leadership development for young professionals.
 Prior to joining CCWA, Elizabeth worked as an elementary school English Language Arts teacher with Breakthrough Schools.
 Elizabeth also served as a 2015 Teach For America corps member.
-Elizabeth is a Georgetown University alumnus with a dual degree in Government (B.A.) and Art History (B.A.), and holds a M.S. in Education from Johns Hopkins University’s School of Education.
+Elizabeth is a Georgetown University alumna with a dual degree in Government (B.A.) and Art History (B.A.), and holds a M.S. in Education from Johns Hopkins University’s School of Education.

 Andrew